-ENSC 652-3 Reclamation and Remediation of Disturbed
+ENSC 652-3 Reclamation and Remediation of Disturbed Environments This advanced course takes an integrative approach to the remediation and reclamation of drastically disturbed environments.
+Understanding behavior, fate and transport of contaminants is used to place remediation within the context of usecontaminants is used to place remediation within the context of use-specific risk reduction.
+Reclamation is examined as a way to return land to some agreedupon purpose.
+Societal involvement is explored as a guide to acceptable choices of goals and options.
+The focus is on the remediation and reclamation of terrestrial systems, but aquatic systems are also included.

-Environments This course takes an integrative, scientific approach to the remediation and reclamation of drastically disturbed environments.
-Industrial activity and chemical spills can result in the contamination of soil, surface water, and groundwater.
-In addition, some industrial activities such as mining can cause large-scale disturbances to the landscape, potentially impacting both terrestrial and aquatic systems.
-The focus is on the remediation and reclamation of terrestrial systems, but aquatic systems will be included.
+ENSC 653-3 Environmental Resources Management and

-ENSC 653-3 Environmental Resources Management and Decision Making This course introduces various decision-making models and methods to aid in environmental resources management.
+Decision Making This course introduces various decision-making models and methods to aid in environmental resources management.
 Topics include environmental economics, benefit-cost analysis, planning evaluation and review technique (PERT), linear programming, multi-objective programming, integer programming, stochastic programming, dynamic programming, and nonlinear programming.
 A number of environmental systems serve as management examples, such as water resources, water quality, air quality, groundwater, solid waste, and forest ecosystem.
-Supporting computer software may be used.
+Supporting computer software may be used

-ENSC 654-3 Snow and Ice This course focuses on the physical processes involving snow and ice that greatly influenced the hydrometeorology of Northern British Columbia and the remainder of Canada.
-This course has the following goals: gaining a better understanding of snowpack, permafrost, lake ice, and glacier formation and ablation processes; learning about the characteristics of snow and ice and how they will evolve with climate change; and conducting an extensive snow survey in the field as the basis of a research project and in-class presentation.
+ENSC 654-3 Snow and Ice This advanced course focuses on the physical processes involving snow and ice that influence the hydrometeorology of Northern British Columbia and the rest of Canada including: snowpack, permafrost, lake, river and sea ice, and glacier formation and ablation processes; the characteristics of snow and ice and how they evolve with climate change.
+Students conduct an extensive snow survey in the field.